-Domestic violence intervention programmes (or domestic violence perpetrator programmes, as they're also known) are behaviour-change programmes for men who use violence and abuse towards their (ex) partners.
+Domestic abuse intervention programmes (or domestic abuse perpetrator programmes, as they're also known) are behaviour-change programmes for individuals who use violence and abuse towards their (ex) partners.
 They run in small groups aiming to:

 - Help men stop being violent and abusive